miamartalia/stgnn-dengue-java/README.md

 The dengue case surveillance data (Kemenkes RI) is **restricted and is not included** in this repository.
 All case counts have been removed from the notebooks and their outputs.
-The climate (ERA5-Land / Copernicus), population (BPS), and administrative boundary (HDX) sources are openly available.
-See [`data/README.md`](data/README.md) for the expected file schema and full source/access details.
+The climate data were obtained from the Copernicus Climate Data Store (ERA5-Land), population data from Statistics Indonesia (BPS), and administrative boundaries from the Humanitarian Data Exchange (HDX).
+Access and preprocessing details are provided in [`data/README.md`](data/README.md).

 ## Reproducibility